 Museology

-The specialization in “Museum Studies” focuses on the synthesis of contemporary museological issues with practical matters related to the implementation of an exhibition in a physical or virtual space.
-Emphasis is placed on innovations that can be utilized within the context of exhibition practices (such as multimedia applications, augmented reality technologies).
-In this framework, courses combine, on the one hand, a systematic approach to specific topics concerning collection management, exhibition organization, and enhancing visitor experience, and on the other hand, familiarization with digital technologies that can support an exhibition in terms of design, production, and consumption.
+The specialization in “Museology” focuses on the synthesis of contemporary museological concerns with the practical issues with the implementation of an exhibition in a real or virtual space.
+Emphasis is placed on innovations that can be utilized within the context of exhibition practice (such as multimedia applications, “augmented reality” technologies).
+Within this context, the classes combine, on the one hand, the systematic approach to specific topics related to the management of collections, the organization of an exhibition and the deepening of the visitors’ experience in it, and, on the other hand, familiarization with digital technologies that can support an exhibition at the level of its design, production and consumption.

 Winter Semester

-This course focuses on a systematic approach to information systems, with an emphasis on theoretical, technical, and methodological issues related to museum information systems.
-Museums, as cultural institutions, collect and manage a large volume of information related to the objects in their collections.
-Additional information pertains to the organization and operation of each museum (personnel, structure, material resources, and processes).
-Within this context, digital systems used in museums are studied, with an emphasis on database systems and collection management systems.
-Techniques for user requirements analysis and conceptual design of collection management systems are presented.
-Approaches to knowledge organization and support are also discussed, with an emphasis on metadata, as well as relevant challenges such as system heterogeneity and interoperability.
-Understanding of these issues is complemented through applications implemented during the semester or based on the study of existing systems.
+The course focuses on a systematic approach to information systems, with emphasis on theoretical, technical and methodological issues with Museum information systems.
+Museums as cultural institutions collect and manage a large volume of information about the objects in their collections.
+Additional information concerns the organization and operation of (each) Museum (staff, structure, material resources and procedures).
+Within this context, digital systems used in Museums are studied, with emphasis on database systems and collection management systems.
+Analysis techniques for user requirements and conceptual design of collections management systems are presented.
+Approaches to knowledge organization and support with an emphasis on metadata, as well as related challenges such as system heterogeneity and interoperability are also discussed.
+Understanding of the aforementioned issues is completed through applications implemented during the semester or based on the study of existing systems.

-This course initially provides a general overview of the theoretical and methodological issues that concern contemporary museological discourse.
-It focuses on redefining the role of the museum in today’s conditions of hyper-modernity: its integration into the pluralistic and, to a greater or lesser extent, competitive landscape of cultural organizations, media, information transmission networks, educational institutions, and leisure management companies; its interaction with society as a whole and its individual social groups; its relationship with the ideological mechanisms of the state; and the decisive impact of digital technology on its organization and operation.
-Additionally, within this framework, specific topics are addressed, such as: Museum and senses, Museum and audience, Histories of the “other,” Memory and forgetting, Digital and virtual museum, The Museum in a “turbulent” world.
+First of all, the course attempts to provide the students with a general view of the theoretical and methodological problems that concern the contemporary museological debate.
+It focuses on redefining the role of the Museum in today’s conditions of hyper-modernity: on its integration into the inflationary and, to a lesser or greater extent, competitive landscape of cultural organizations, media, information transmission networks, of educational institutions and leisure management businesses, in its interaction with society as a whole and with individual social groups, in its relationship with the ideological mechanisms of the state, in the decisive influence of digital technology on its organization and operation.
+In addition, within the above context, certain special topics are addressed, such as: Museum and senses, Museum and audience, The stories of the “others”, Memory and forgetting, Digital and virtual museum, The Museum in a “turbulent” world.

 8 ECTS